 The perfect way to keep your water ice cold for 24 hours and, even better, it can be filled up for free.

 A polarizing filter is essential as its effects cannot easily be replicated in Lightroom or Photoshop.
 This will cut out reflections from glass or from water and can be used to slow the shutter speed down.
+My top tip is to buy the size that fits your largest lens eg 77mm and then use step-up rings.
+That way, the one filter will fit all of your lenses.
 Most importantly, for every purchase Gobe will plant five trees!